 I’m going to give a bit of my business history, and I hope that it’s not too long of a story.
 I’ve never been good at telling short ones.

-When I was in my 20s, I was a young father, a high school dropout, and paying my bills by working untrained labour temp jobs after my job as an office manager ended.
-As an office manager in an inbound calling centre for 900 numbers – you know, chat lines, sex lines, psychic lines — I had hands on training in running a business, managing people, tracking advertising, and running ads in papers and magazines for our investors.
-At the same time, I was also earning money as an illustrator, taking an apprenticeship as a jewellery designer, writing short stories and poetry, and running weekly spoken word slams at a Jamaican pub.
+When I was in my 20s, I was a young father, a high school dropout, and paying my bills by working untrained labor temp jobs after my job as an office manager ended.
+As an office manager in an inbound calling center for 900 numbers – you know, chat lines, sex lines, psychic lines — I had hands-on training in running a business, managing people, tracking advertising, and running ads in papers and magazines for our investors.
+At the same time, I was also earning money as an illustrator, taking an apprenticeship as a jewelry designer, writing short stories and poetry, and running weekly spoken word slams at a Jamaican pub.

 The next few months were brutal – I couldn’t find a job to save my life.
 I worked for several temp agencies to make ends meet, doing everything from picking garbage on the side of the highway, to janitorial work at the YMCA.

-Fast-Forward a couple of years, and I was opening up my first bookstore, we had purchased a house in an upscale neighbourhood with good schools for my kids, and the company had grown to over a hundred books, self published and sold on eBay.
-But, the company hit a brick wall, everything that could have gone wrong, did.
-I had to drop out of college, my wife and I separated, the eBay company, which had turned into a power-selling dynamo got shut down, and I found myself homeless, broke, and my kids were being sent away to their grandparents’.
+Fast-forward a couple of years and I was opening up my first bookstore, we had purchased a house in an upscale neighborhood with good schools for my kids, and the company had grown to over a hundred books, self-published and sold on eBay.
+But, the company hit a brick wall, and everything that could have gone wrong, did.
+I had to drop out of college, my wife and I separated, the eBay company, which had turned into a power-selling dynamo got shut down, and I found myself homeless, broke, and my kids were being sent away to their grandparents.
 The only things left for me at the time were the bookstore, the publishing house — albeit with no distribution channels — and the small side business that we started in the basement of our house, manufacturing luxury leather journals, guestbooks, and photo albums for retail clients.
 All of this was moved into an office building basement, and in the back corner, a cot and a bucket.
 Rough times, but I made a go of it on my own.

 Why *this* business?
 It’s not a typical choice to start a book bindery…any family history related to this?
 What did you do before?

-I’m notoriously garrulous, so I’ve sort of answered this already in my epic CV back there, but I can say that I was always involved in creative endeavours.
-The bindery grew out of the publishing house, which has since sprouted the other projects.
-They are started with Publishing at their centre.
+I’m notoriously garrulous, so I’ve sort of answered this already in my epic CV back there, but I can say that I was always involved in creative endeavors.
+The bindery grew out of the publishing house, which has since sprouted other projects.
+They started with Publishing at their center.

 What is your ‘why’ in business in general?